inmanturbo/misc/authentik/README.md

-## Authentik behind traefik on truenas scale:
+# Authentik behind traefik on truenas scale:

+## Configuring Authentik app in truenas scale:

 ### In the ingress section add a host with slash path for each domain that authentik will run on, ie